Part of the AI Search Hub — browse all 35 AI Search guides.

 1. Find the constraint that selects you.
 Constraint-heavy long-tail prompts route to single-pick answers where the winning brand captures most of the share.
 If you are Pipedrive trying to outrank HubSpot, you do not win on "best CRM", you win on "best CRM for solo founders under $30 with Stripe integration."
 Map the constraints your product meets better than the incumbent, then build content around those constraint sets.

 2. Get on the editorial-review property that dominates your vertical.
 G2 owns SaaS.
 Wirecutter owns consumer electronics.
 NerdWallet owns fintech.
 Healthline owns healthcare.
 B2B services is fragmented across Clutch and G2.
 If you are not present and well-rated on the right property, you are competing for ChatGPT slots with one hand tied behind your back.
-The mechanics live in our share-of-voice playbook.
+The mechanics live in how AI engines choose sources.

 3. Build a Reddit and Hacker News footprint that names you specifically.
 Every challenger that broke through in our dataset (Hoka, Pipedrive, Linear, Toptal, Beehiiv, Resend) shares a strong Reddit and Hacker News footprint with branded discussion.
 The mechanism is brand-mention density in the training corpus, which appears to weight as much as or more than backlinks for AI recommendation purposes.